Galeria-Kaufhof/ha-jobs/README.md

 ## Installation / Setup

-You must add the jsonhomeclient to the dependencies of the build file, e.g. add to `build.sbt`:
+You must add the ha-jobs to the dependencies of the build file, e.g. add to `build.sbt`:

     libraryDependencies += "de.kaufhof" %% "ha-jobs" % "1.0.0-RC1"